zammad/zammad-documentation/prerequisites/software.rst

    $ yum install imlib2

 .. note:: ``libimlib2-dev`` **or** ``imlib2-dev`` are no longer required.
-   *Hoever* if you have to use ``bundle install`` for e.g. custom Gems or development, you'll need to install it!
+   *However:* If you have to use ``bundle install`` for e.g. custom Gems or development, you'll need to install it!

 3. Database Server
 ==================